PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int from: Rule number to move
   :param int to: Location to more the Rule to

+.. function:: mvCacheHitResponseRuleToTop()

+  .. versionadded:: 1.6.0

+  This function moves the last cache hit response rule to the first position.
+Before 1.6.0 this was handled by :func:`topCacheHitResponseRule`.

 .. function:: rmCacheHitResponseRule(id)

   .. versionadded:: 1.2.0